vippsas/vipps-login-wordpress/readme.txt

 The rest is a simple matter of programming.

 == Changelog ==
+= 2026.08.xx Version 1.5.2 =
+Improvements to the web component button code

 = 2026.06.16 Version 1.5.1 =
 Security fixes for the MFA feature, shortcodes.
 Web components now hosted locally.